 After some initial craziness you should see the patches settle down to a few simple stable structures and perhaps a few blinking patterns.
 It may not appear too "life"-like but in fact there are a whole host of interesting "organisms" in the Game of Life, some of which appear to move (gliders), others which breed (breeders).
 If you run your game a few times you might see a few of these emerge.
 To see the more complicated "organisms" you need build them.
 There is no blind watchmaker in the Game of Life.
-Although it has been shown that it is theoretically possible to create self replicating "molecules" á la DNA these are not stable to invasion by "parasites" and have no hope of evolving.
+Although it has been shown that it is theoretically possible to create self replicating "molecules" á la DNA, these are not stable to invasion by "parasites" and have no hope of evolving.
 However, we can be "watchmakers" by drawing "organisms" on a blank canvas.
 We can do this by using NetLogo's ability to track the location of the mouse.

-First create a blank-slate procedure that sets all the patches to be dead
+First create a clean-slate procedure that sets all the patches to be dead

 '''

-to blank-slate
+to clean-slate

-ca
+clear-all

 ask patches [

 set state 0

-set pcolor black
+set pcolor black ]

-]

 end

 '''

-Now create a new procedure that will turn the patch at the location of the mouse to be alive if mouse-down? [ ask patch at mouse-xcor mouse-ycor [ set state 1 set pcolor white end '''
+Now create a new procedure that will turn the patch at the location of the mouse to be alive

-(white and state 0) when the mouse is pressed
+(white and state 1) when the mouse is pressed.